 An example?
-The famous Starter Sites, which I have told you about several times throughout this post.
+The famous Starter Sites, which I’ve mentioned several times throughout this post.

-14 ready-to-use models are available and work very well with Gutenberg.
+More than 70 ready-to-use site templates are available and work very well with Gutenberg.

-Among the interesting features of Astra with Gutenberg, I could also mention you:
+Among the interesting features of Astra with Gutenberg, I could mention:

-- The ability to adjust the width of your content from Gutenberg.
+- The possibility to adjust the width of your content from Gutenberg.

 - The application of the theme’s color and background settings transcribed on Gutenberg when editing a page or post.